renatalantos/Battleship-in-Python/README.md

 My make_guesses() function is quite big as I use both a while and a for loop inside it.
 I meant to use small and neat functions but my validation only works this way.

-* As the code is quite simple, my main issue was with validating user input.
+* One of my main issues was with validating user input.
 It took my a while to understand what try, raise ValueError, except ValueError does.
 Setting up conditions for valuerrors meant battling with syntax and logical errors as well.
 I raise both ValueErrors and IndexErrors in the code for two separate inputs, too.
 Catching them inside one block and putting this code inside my while loop in the making_guesses() function was the hardest part of my project I think.
 It still doesn't work 100% efficiently, unfortunately.

 You probably notice that I use fairly generic error messages when I validate user input for guess row and guess column.
 The reason for that is that I tried to return the actual input in a print statement, in the block of code on lines 163 and 175 the first if statement's ValueError message showed in the second one and it is the same between if statements on line 153 and 163 - first one showed in the second.

-Inside the same code, starting on the if statements, there is a GitPod error message shown: Unreachable code.
+Inside the same code, starting on the if statements, there was a GitPod error message shown: Unreachable code.
 However, this didn't show in PEP8 and the code worked.

 I resolved this by taking out the if statements from the from the ValueErrors.